AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/sending-your-in-app-message/send-your-in-app-message.md

 title: Send Your In-App Message
 exl-id: 4ec196df-e8ef-45f8-9486-70d2b7c7ab1f
 ---
-# Send Your In-App Message {#send-your-in-app-message}
+# Send Your [!UICONTROL In-App Message] {#send-your-in-app-message}

 After you've created your in-app message, it's time to send it out.
 Here are the steps:

 >[!NOTE]
 >
->When you're testing an in-app message triggered by App Open, be sure you download the app onto the phone, open it and close it.
+>When you're testing an in-app message triggered by [!UICONTROL App Open], be sure you download the app onto the phone, open it and close it.
 This initializes the SDK code.
 The next time you open the app, the in-app message will display.
 Custom events trigger the first time the app is opened.

-1. In Marketing Activities, click the folder where you want the program to live and choose **New Program**.
+1. In [!UICONTROL Marketing Activities], click the folder where you want the program to live and choose **[!UICONTROL New Program]**.

    ![Image One](/help/marketo/product-docs/mobile-marketing/in-app-messages/sending-your-in-app-message/assets/send-your-in-app-message-1.png)